Practices for the 7-13 Years Old Age Groups

 Keep in mind that this is not the only way to conduct a practice, and I’ve seen a lot of other successful methods applied.
 If you have the time and would like to contribute to the Practices section of the site, please contact me!

 Remember, the Walker Recreation Department does not provide uniforms or safety equipment!
 Parents are responsible for providing all sports safety equipment that they see fit.
-Shin guards are required!
+Shin guards, fully covered by proper socks, are required!
+(Learn more.)